ressurectit/ng-grid/readme.md

  - `options: GridOptions` - Set options that are used for configuring grid
  - `page: number` - Gets or sets current page number of grid
  - `itemsPerPage: number` - Gets or sets current number of items per page
+ - `selection: any` - Selected rows
+ - `rowSelectionClass: string` - CSS class for selected rows
+ - `selectionChange: EventEmitter<any>` - Occurs when row selection was changed

  #### *Methods*
  - `toggleColumn(index: number)` - Toggles visibility of column